-Passau, Germany is on the confluence of three rivers, borders both Austria and the Czech Republic and is steeped in history— yet chances are you’ve never heard of it.
-Admittedly, I didn’t know it even existed until I was invited on a Viking River Cruise along the Danube and saw the itinerary included a stop there.
+Admittedly, I didn’t know it even existed until I was invited on a Viking River Cruise along the Danube which included a stop there.
 Silly me, I didn’t even think there’d be all that much to see.

 I sat quietly on a pew trying to take it all in, noting the fragrant incense and how perfectly maintained everything around me was.
 That shouldn’t come as a surprise, as Passau residents must pay an additional eight per cent of their income tax to the diocese, or essentially risk being excommunicated.